 Going to Sion Cathedral is the first best thing to do in Sion (1st of the 5 places).

-Of all the places indicated in this blog, Sion Cathedral will be the first place I will visit once I arrive at Sion.
-I would like to thank God first.
+Of all the places indicated in this blog, Sion Cathedral will be the first place to visit upon arrival in Sion.
+We would like to thank God first.
 For all the blessings and safe travels.

 A brief history of Sion Cathedral

-Sion Cathedral, also known as the Our Lady of the Glarier (Notre-Dame du Glarier), is a 15th-century roman catholic church structure that lies in the heart of the town of Sion.
-It was the second time it was rebuilt after the destruction of the previous cathedrals on the same site.
+Sion Cathedral, also known as the Our Lady of the Glarier (Notre-Dame du Glarier), is a 15th-century roman catholic church structure in the heart of the town of Sion.
+It was the second time it was rebuilt after destroying the previous cathedrals on the same site.

 How to go to Sion Cathedral From Sion Terminal?